Links on Android Authority may earn us a commission. Learn more.

 What you need to know about the Samsung Galaxy A52s

 The Samsung Galaxy A52s is available in three variants with the primary difference between them being the amount of RAM and storage.
 You’ll find four color options here: Awesome Black, Awesome White (tested), Awesome Mint, and Awesome Violet.
 The mint color option isn’t available in India.
-The Galaxy A52s is available to buy in Europe and India, but notably not in the US.
+The Galaxy A52s is available to buy in Europe and India, but it was not officially launched in the US.
 Both the Galaxy A52 5G and the Galaxy A53 were released in the US, though.

 Design: Familiar yet refined

 Take, for example, the back of the phone.
-The gradual elevation of the camera section evokes Samsung’s flagship Galaxy S21 series and does a good job of masking the otherwise chunky camera module.
-The all-encompassing matte-finish on the back panel stands out amidst a sea of glossy, often gradient imbued alternatives.
+The gradual elevation of the camera section evokes Samsung’s flagship Galaxy S22 series and does a good job of masking the otherwise chunky camera module.
+The all-encompassing matte finish on the back panel stands out amidst a sea of glossy, often gradient imbued alternatives.